ktru7823/graph-traversal/README.md

 vertexId vertexId\
 vertexId vertexId

-Input explanation:
+Input explanation:\
-First define the graph by defining "n" vertices and "m" edges.
-Then a list of edges (defined by the vertices on each side), with their associated weight.
+First define the graph by defining "n" vertices and "m" edges.\
+This is a list of edges (defined by the vertices on each side) in the graph, with their associated weight.\
 Then provide a list of size "a".
-This is a list of edges (pairs of vertices) that must be included in the final MST.
+This is a list of edges (pairs of vertices) that must be included in the final MST.\
 An example of valid input is provided in "graphExample.in".

 Output: The total weight of the resulting MST, rounded to 2 decimal places.